 By the way: You can find the best tips for taking photos of Norther Lights with your smartphone during the husky tour here.

-What is the best time to book to See the Northern Lights on your husky sledding?
+What is the best time to see the Northern Lights on your dog sledding holidays?

 Our dog sledding tours run from early December to late April.
 The best time to catch the Northern Lights is between early December and mid-March, when there are fewer daylight hours.
 However, remember that while we can hope for clear skies and vibrant auroras every night, we can’t guarantee them.